atsushieno/android-ci-package-installer/README.md

 It started as a project started as my AAP APK Installer, and now it also works as a reusable application installer library.

 [AAP (Audio Plugins For Android)](https://github.com/atsushieno/aap-core) is an (experimental) audio plugins framework for Android that comes with [various audio plugins](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts) as Android apps.
 Since it is annoying to install all those packages to a new device or emulator (for development) one by one using Android Studio, we want to have a simpler plugin "installer" application. **AAP APK Installer** is created for this purpose.
-It is like [Native Instrument's Native Access](https://www.native-instruments.com/en/specials/native-access-2/), but so far for development build artifacts (we have no "release builds" yet).
+It is like [Native Instrument's Native Access](https://www.native-instruments.com/en/specials/native-access-2/).

-Since all what it does is to download the target APKs or AABs from our dedicated list and install them, the core functionality could be generalized to support *any* set of GitHub repositories that provide APKs or AABs by anyone.
+All what it does is to download the target APKs or AABs from our dedicated list and install them, and the core functionality is generalized to support *any* set of GitHub repositories that provide APKs or AABs by anyone.
 Therefore, a generalized **Android CI Package Installer** is split to an independent AAR so that anyone can reuse this installer utility.

 ## More on Rationale